In today’s shopping environment, a retail merchant’s job is far from easy.

 Without being able to touch and feel products sold online, shoppers are tremendously relying on each other to get approval that a product is a good fit for them.
 Especially during the pandemic.
 Globally, 48% of shoppers say they’re reading reviews more now than they were prior to the pandemic.

 And shoppers aren’t buying if there isn’t UGC on a PDP for something they’re looking to buy.
-Over 80% of shoppers say they won’t buy if there aren’t written reviews, 66% say the same for customer photo content, and 62% feel the same about customer video content.
+Over 80% of shoppers say they won’t buy if there aren’t written reviews and 66% say the same for customer photo content.
+And if you can find a way to incorporate video into e-commerce, you’ll have even more chance of inspiring purchases.

 Simply put, UGC directly influences purchasing decisions and drives conversion.